Johnny-droid/Lab-Computers/README.md

 - Create a Scoreboard
 - Make the RTC
 - Make the enable_interrupts for the mouse
+- After all is finished clean up the code and some comments

 # Questions:
 - How to do the flipping of pointer with the buffers and video_mem
 - Why is None not working in our xpm (important for the crosshair)
+- Ask for effeciency suggestions